andrew-hossack/dash-tools/README.md

 [**dashtools**](https://github.com/andrew-hossack/dash-tools) is an open-source toolchain for [Plotly Dash](https://dash.plotly.com/introduction).
 With a user-friendly command line interface, creating Dash applications and deploying them to [Heroku](https://heroku.com/) has never been quicker.

 Includes user and developer-friendly app templates where generating a new app only takes seconds.
-In fact, it will take longer to install this tool than it will to use it!
+In fact, it will take longer to install this tool than it will to use it.

 ## **Installation**